earthly/website/blog/_posts/2021-09-30-awk-examples.md

 ### Awk `If` `Else`

 I hate how every book on Amazon has a star rating between 3.0 and 4.5 stars.
 It makes it hard to judge purely based on numbers.
 So let's rescale things in terms of the average.
-Maybe if we normalize the reviews, it will be easier to judge how good or bad 3.77 for Mockingjay is.
+Maybe if I normalize the reviews, it will be easier to determine how good or bad the 3.77 average for Mockingjay is.

 First, I need to calculate the global average but adding up the total and average for every row: